 - Download the app(let) and unzip it.

-- Drag the “Open in VSCodium” app to the Finder toolbar while holding the command-key (⌘).
+- From the Applications folder, drag the “Open in VSCodium” app to the Finder toolbar while holding the command-key (⌘).

 It should look like the image below.